cloudevents/spec/about/use-cases.md

 ### Event Tracing

+An event sent from a source may result in a sequence of additional events sent from various middleware devices such as event brokers and gateways.
+CloudEvents includes metadata in events to associate these events as being part of an event sequence for the purpose of event tracing and troubleshooting.

+An event sent from a source may result in a sequence of additional events sent from various middleware devices such as event brokers and gateways.
+CloudEvents includes metadata in events to associate these events as being part of an event sequence for the purpose of event tracing and troubleshooting.

 ### Cloudbursting

 ### IoT

 IoT devices send and receive events related to their functionality.
 For example, a connected thermostat will send telemetry on the current temperature and could receive events to change temperatures.